lcdm-uiuc/info490-sp17/Week3/lesson2.md

 - [Understanding SVM][usvm] with code
 - An overview of the [math behind SVM][msvm]

+_Video_

+[Week Three, Lesson 2 video][lv]

-## Optional Readings ##
+#### Optional Additional Readings

 - Scikit Learn [svm][ssvm] documentation
 - Tutorial on [SVM][tsvm]
 - (Advanced) Blog post on [Using SVM][absvm]

-- Chapter 9 from [Introduction to Statistical Learning][isl]  by
-Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani
+- Chapter 9 from [Introduction to Statistical Learning][isl]  by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani
 - Chapter 12 from [Elements of Statistical Learning][esl] by Trevor Hastie, Robert Tibshirani, and Jerome Friedman.
 Note this text is rather mathematical in nature.

 _Safari Online Books_

 - **Section 9.3: Support Vector Machines** from _Data Mining: Concepts and Techniques_, 3rd Edition by Jiawei Han, Micheline Kamber, and Jian Pei.

 ### Assessment ###